GxMerozi/GX_Skydiving-ESX/README.md

 # GX_Skydiving-ESX

-Information: This is a very simple script that you can book your skydiving flight with .
+Information: This is a very simple script that you can book your skydiving flight with by ordering a pilot with a heli and throwing you from a specefic Height with a parachute .

 # Requirements
  Esx

 # Using Git
 cd resources
 git clone https://github.com/GxMerozi/GX_Skydiving-ESX-